alex-alina/ams-recruitment/README.md

 ## Design decisions

-* To insure cross device/browser compatibility and improve development speed I decided to use:
+* To ensure cross device/browser compatibility and improve development speed I decided to use:
   * React: supports all modern browsers.
 Support for Internet Explorer 9, 10, and 11 requires polyfills.
   * React-app-polyfill package: to add support for IE 11.
   * Material-UI a React UI framework that supports the latest, stable releases of all major browsers, including IE 11.
 * Task runners, build tools and process automation:
   * `create-react-app` comes with tools like Webpack and Babel.
-    * It uses Yarn as package manager which automatically runs the build script.
+    * It uses Yarn as package manager which automatically runs the `build` script.
   * Netlify for automatic deployment (configured with GitHub)
     * On every new commit to master (direct commit or branch merge) the new master will be automatically deployed on Netlify.
-* Input validation: I decided to use `react-material-ui-form-validator` package:
+* Form input validation: I decided to use `react-material-ui-form-validator` package:
   * It covered most of the validation needs.
   * It also gave me enough flexibility to use regEx for Dutch Zip Code and other validations.
 * Layout: I opted to use Flexbox since the page has a simple UI where Flexbox can easily support a responsive layout.
-* Accessibility:
+* Accessibility includes:
   * Semantic HTML
   * Material-UI covers accessibility aspects on its components.
   * Used Material Design color tool to choose the UI's color palette and measure the accessibility level of color combination.

 ## Future development and improvements

-* Improve lists' position and style in navigation and footer for IE11
+* Improve lists' positioning and style in navigation and footer for IE11
 * Fix CV/Resume upload validation (require attribute does't work properly)
 * Font embedding
 * Remove border that appears on click around navigation links in Firefox